 What is sustainable art?

-- Art that practices sustainability in theme, material and location.
+- Art whose practitioners practice sustainability in theme, material, and location.

 - Reduces your own ecological footprint.